 Monitoring for infringement requires ongoing vigilance across multiple channels.
 Set up Google alerts for your trademarked word, regularly search trademark databases for new applications, monitor social media platforms, and consider professional trademark watching services for comprehensive coverage.

 Cease and desist letters often represent the first line of enforcement action.
 When you discover unauthorized use, a well-crafted legal letter can resolve many disputes quickly and cost-effectively.
 The letter should clearly identify your trademark rights, specify the infringing conduct, and demand cessation of the unauthorized use.
+When drafting legal correspondence, ensure proper formatting and consistency using our case converter to maintain professional presentation standards.

 Opposition and cancellation proceedings provide formal mechanisms to challenge conflicting trademark applications or registrations.
 These administrative procedures through the USPTO's Trademark Trial and Appeal Board can be less expensive than federal court litigation while still providing effective protection.